clairea03/eeg-sonify/README.md

 The Neural Data Sonification Platform will be an interactive Python-based tool designed to transform neural and biomedical data into sound.
 This project aims to create a new way for researchers to explore complex datasets by engaging both visual and auditory senses, potentially revealing patterns that might remain hidden in traditional analysis methods.

-> **Note**: This project is currently in the planning phase.
-This README outlines the vision and planned features, which may evolve as development progresses.
+> **Note**: This project is currently in early development.
+This README outlines the general vision and planned features, which may evolve as development progresses.

 ## Planned Features